balenaltd/handbook/Feedback.md

 * Your responses in one week are not associated to those in other weeks
 * Filters can be created associated with attributes about you, but results won’t show up until at least 5 people of the same filter have responded (we can't figure out who you are by filters)

-The strategy team can access the results, including all responses and suggestions from balenistas that remain anonymous.
+The mission team can access the results, including all responses and suggestions from balenistas that remain anonymous.